-Jed Wallace: Millwall sign Wolves midfielder for undisclosed fee
+Millwall: Jed Wallace & George Saville join from Wolves

 - From the section Football

-Millwall have signed midfielder Jed Wallace for an undisclosed fee from Championship rivals Wolves.
+Millwall have signed midfielders Jed Wallace and George Saville from fellow Championship club Wolves, both for an undisclosed fee on three-year deals.

-Wallace, who helped the Lions win promotion from League One last season after signing on loan in January, has agreed a three-year deal at the Den.
+Wallace helped the Lions win promotion from League One last season after signing on loan in January.

-The 23-year-old joined Wolves from Portsmouth in May 2015, and made 30 league appearances for the club.
+The 23-year-old joined Wolves from Portsmouth in May 2015, making 30 league appearances for the club.

-"He's a natural wide player, has pace, energy and work ethic and also end product," manager Neil Harris said.
+Saville, 24, made 15 appearances for the Lions after joining on a three-month loan deal in October 2015.

-"That's going to be really key towards us having a successful year in the Championship."
+He made his Football League debut for the club in March 2013 after joining on loan from Chelsea, before then signing for Wolves in August 2014.

 Find all the latest football transfers on our dedicated page.